gajendra-ingle/gajendra-ingle/README.md

 - 🥋 I'm a very Passionate For Programming and Problem-Solving Enthusiast.
 I'm always ready to learn new things with Effective ideas. ❤
 - 👨‍💻 Love to learn new technologies and to explore new sets of areas.
 - 💬 Ask me about **Java & Web**
-- 📘 I’m Currently Studying **New New Tech Stack for Expanding My Skills set and Knowledge**
+- 📘 Currently expanding my skills with **Spring Boot, Hibernate, and Angular**
 - 📫 How to reach me **gajendraingle01@gmail.com**
 - 🔗 Connect Me on [**Linkedin**](https://linkedin.com/in/gajendra-ingle)
 <!-- - 👨‍💻 My portfolio [https://gajendraingle.netlify.app/](https://gajendraingle.netlify.app/) -->